freeradical13/freeradical13.github.io/index.md

 [Arteriosclerosis][] is the thickening, hardening and loss of elasticity of the walls of arteries.

 [Atherosclerosis][] is a type of arteriosclerosis where the thickening of the cell wall is caused by a build up of a fatty plaque.

+### Lipoproteins

+[Lipoproteins][] are used to transport hydrophobic lipids (such as Cholesterol) through the circulatory system.
+A lipoprotein is a set of lipids wrapped with a phospholipid bilayer and wrapped with proteins called Apoproteins.

+Lipoproteins are categorized by their relative densities of lipids to proteins from lowest to highest: Chylomicron, Very Low-Density Lipoprotein (VLDL), Low-Density Lipoprotein (LDL), and High-Density Lipoprotein (HDL).

+Endothelial cells in the walls of the capillaries of adipose and muscle tissue have an enzyme called [Lipoprotein Lipase][] (LPL) which interacts with [Apoprotein C-II][] on chylomicrons to hydrolyze the packaged triglycerides into glycerol and fatty acids and send them into adipose and muscle cells.
+The remaining chylomicrons are transported to the liver and cleaned up in a process mediated by [Apoprotein E][].

+## Liver

+The [liver][] (hepat in Greek) is an organ with hundreds of functions such as detoxification, regulating Glucose and Glycogen, producing hormones, decomposing red blood cells, and producing bile.
+The liver is made mostly of [Hepatocyte cells][].

+The liver may synthesize lipoproteins such as LDL and VLDL which carry cholesterol and triglycerides to tissues.

+[HDL][] transports cholesterol from tissues to the liver.

 ## Digestion